StephEO

 • The GSC page indexing report has not updated in 14 days, frozen at June 11, 2026, per Barry Schwartz.

-• Performance reports were briefly backed up but appear resolved, while the indexing report delay is significant enough to flag at the two-week mark.
+• Performance reports were briefly backed up but appear resolved, while the indexing report delay is significant enough to flag at the 2 week mark.

 Organic Search & Algorithm Updates